 If you have a grievance that is related to your academic program or coursework, the Ombuds Office, 501 Baker University Center, 740-593-2627, can provide advice and assistance to help you resolve academically-related conflicts.

 If you are being harassed by another student, the Ohio University Police Department (593-1911; located in Scott Quad) should be notified.
-In addition, The Office of University Judiciaries (593-2629; located in Baker University Center, room 349) can assist you in filing a referral against another student.
+In addition, Community Standards and Student Responsibility (593-2629; located in Baker University Center, room 349) can assist you in filing a referral against another student.

 If you become ill, Campus Care (Hudson Health Center, 593-1660) can provide medical attention to you including lab work, x-rays and a pharmacy.
 Should you have to leave campus for medical reasons, you should call your academic dean's office and notify the office of your absence & expected date of return.
 Academic dean's offices will notify your professors of your absence.
 If you are able to, you should make every attempt to contact professors directly.